HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ### *Microbit Paper Piano Tutorial* ###
 *https://www.youtube.com/watch?v=6a_rykLlN3k*

 This tutorial opened my eyes to touch sensor alternatives.
-Using the code and tutorial linked in teh description of the video, I was able to use the technique of touching a pin and 3V to create my final touch sensors.
-ALthough this specific project is signififcantly different to mine, I was interested as it uses aluminium strips connected to the pins to trigger sounds.
+Using the code and tutorial linked in the description of the video, I was able to use the technique of touching a pin and 3V to create my final touch sensors.
+Although this specific project is signififcantly different to mine, I was interested as it uses aluminium strips connected to the pins to trigger sounds.
 I adapted this tutorial and used the code as reference to trigger different actions in a different context.

 All other helpful research or tutorials are mentioned in specific sections about the particular step in my construction/design process below.